Moai: Transportation

+New archaeological studies have revised the debate about the large stone statues located at Easter Island.
+Using physical evidence, experimental modeling, and landscape study, new archaeological approaches replaced folklore, historical suppositions, speculative reasoning, or unproven assumptions with scientific testing of measurable data.
+These methodologies allowed for honest comparison and testing of all competing hypotheses on the same terms.
+A combination of environmental science and experimental archaeology provided similar positive results, as well as providing additional information regarding how the ancient population interacted.

 It is not known exactly how the moai were moved across the island; however, there are numerous studies and theories discussing the topic.
 Earlier researchers assumed that the process required human energy, ropes, and possibly wooden sledges (sleds) or rollers, as well as leveled tracks across the island (the "Easter Island roads").
 Another theory suggests that the moai were placed on top of logs and were rolled to their destinations.
 If that theory is correct, it would take 50–150 people to move the moai.
+The previous hypotheses assumed that hundreds of workers participated in the transport process, and the islanders required tremendous resources and time to move the heavy sculptures from the quarry to their designated places.
 The most recent study demonstrates from the evidence in the archaeological record that the statues were harnessed with ropes from two sides and made to "walk" by tilting them from side to side while pulling forward, in a vertical way.